 If you experienced an adverse drug reaction, please contact us via the Nurx portal or call toll free at (888) 407-8015.
-Our clinical staff shall do a complete clinical assessment with you and based on his/her clinical judgment will formulate a plan of action.
+Our clinical staff member will complete a clinical assessment and based on findings will formulate a plan of action.
 This plan of action could include counseling you on common preventative measures if a known and manageable adverse reaction is reported or discontinuing the medication or modifying the dose.

-GRIEVANCE / COMPLAINT REPORTING
+GRIEVANCE/COMPLAINT REPORTING

-You may lodge a complaint without concern for reprisal, discrimination, or unreasonable interruption of service.
-To place a grievance, please contact us via the Nurx portal, or call us toll free at (888) 407-8015 and speak to a pharmacy staff member.
-We will resolve all complaints within 14 days.
+You may report a grievance/complaint without concern for reprisal, discrimination, or unreasonable interruption of service.
+To report a concern/complaint, you may contact us via: a message on your Nurx portal; email - compliance@nurx.co; or call - Compliance Hotline toll free at (877-706-9911).
+We will follow up on all grievances/complaints within 14 days.

-You may also make inquiries or complaints about our pharmacy by calling the Accreditation Commission for Health Care (ACHC) at 919-785-1214 and/or the State Board of Pharmacy.
+You may also contact the Accreditation Commission for Health Care (ACHC) at 919-785-1214 or your respective state board of pharmacy